TriKro/rsb-content/conjoint-analysis.md

 **Invalid Target Audience:** Key to the success of conjoint analysis
     is knowing your audience well enough to be able to create products with useful mix of attributes to begin with.

- * Conjoint analysis works best for products and services that rely more on logical comparison and less on emotion or impulse.
+Conjoint analysis works best for products and services that rely more on logical comparison and less on emotion or impulse.

-**Homogenous Market:**

- * Boiling market segments down to a series of equations and values has the drawback of treating every member of that segment identically.
+**Homogenous Market:** Boiling market segments down to a series of equations and values
+        has the drawback of treating every member of that segment identically.
 This is can often be reasonable within the specific price range studied but outside of these ranges, the mix of desirable attributes can change quite dramatically as customers enter and leave the market.

-**Indication of Price Sensitivity NOT Exact Pricing**
+**Indication of Price Sensitivity NOT Exact Pricing:** Conjoint analysis is great for providing an indication about

- * Conjoint analysis is great for providing an indication about which variables and ranges influence pricing but a separate pricing and elasticity of demand analysis should be performed separately to really nail this down.
+        which variables and ranges influence pricing but a separate pricing and elasticity of demand analysis should be performed separately to really nail this down.